top of page

 Turret attacks are the only attacks that can go over walls and barriers.
 But their explosions do not go through walls and barriers.

 Turrets can fire in any of the eight directions, but they can only be operated by drones.
 After firing, a turret must recharge before firing again.
-Turrets only recharge while occupied by a drone.
 The amount of turns it takes to recharge is given by the turret’s recharge period.

 Each turret has a minimum and maximum range.
 This indicates how far away the turret can target its attacks.
-Right click on the turret for details.
+Right click on turrets for details.

 Damage from turret attacks can only be blocked by active shields.